da-baranov/AspNetCore.ExtDirect/README.md

        // This will register the following routes:
        //
        // 1. http://localhost/MyExtDirectRemotingApi.js - for client javascript Ext Direct API
-       // 2. http://localhost/MyExtDirectRemotingApi/remoting/{remotingProviderName} - for handling Ext Direct remoting requests
+       // 2. http://localhost/MyExtDirectRemotingApi/remoting/{remotingProviderId} - for handling Ext Direct remoting requests
-       // 3. http://localhost/MyExtDirectRemotingApi/polling/{pollingProviderName} - for handling Ext Direct polling requests
+       // 3. http://localhost/MyExtDirectRemotingApi/polling/{pollingProviderId} - for handling Ext Direct polling requests

        options.Url = "MyExtDirectRemotingApi";
     });
 }
 ```

-## Configuring multiple Ext Direct APIs
+## Configure multiple Ext Direct APIs

 The library allows a developer to register multiple remoting and polling ExtDirect APIs.
-Please not that each API should have a unique name.
+Please not that each API should have an unique ID and unique name.

 **Server (Startup.cs)**